Visheshgpt/thorchain/AKS_SETUP/manifests-v2/README.md

 ## 4. Egress your AKS pods actually need

-This is the one thing I cannot check from outside your VNet, and it decides whether you need the fallback peer list.
+With `n_peers = 0` already confirmed, this decides whether config alone was the problem or the firewall is also in the way — and therefore whether you need the fallback peer list.
+Run the check in section 5.1 before redeploying.

 | Destination | Port | Needed for |
 |---|---|---|